zwindler/gocastle/README.md

 		}
 ```

-Surprisingly enough, it worked at first try 🤣 though clearly there are some annoying bugs because when I get back to game screen, player and NPCs position has been reset on the map, but not in NPCList.
+Surprisingly enough, copy pasting and tweaking a bit worked at first try 🤣 though clearly there are some annoying bugs because when I get back to game screen, player and NPCs position has been reset on the map, but not in NPCList.

 This is quite obvious when you think about it.
 I must initialise map + positions only when creating a new game.
 I moved a few functions around, splitted initialisation in newgame.go and drawing stayed in game.go, and it's good.

 Well, the screen itself is hideous, but works as expected.
+Seeing how this screen is empty, I wondered if I could change the levelup screen in a popup instead.
+I used dialog.ShowCustom before (in the newgame screen) and reading the documentation I found ShowCustomConfirm which allows confirmation + back button.
+Perfect!

 ## 2023-07-21